meld-cp/obsidian-build/docs/examples/invoice-builder.md

 // get the invoice template
 const template = $.blocks.at(0);

-// renter the template passing in the customer and invoice const html = await $.render( template, { customer, inv } );
+// render the template passing in the customer and invoice const html = await $.render( template, { customer, inv } );

 // create an html invoice file and open it in the default browser, from there it can be saved as a PDF